 Get Help from a NYC Sexual Harassment Lawyer

 If you ever receive a sexually explicit or harassing email from a potential employer, make sure you preserve this evidence.
 It can prove critical if you need to bring an employment discrimination complaint to the EEOC or in court.
-And if you need legal advice on how to handle quid pro quo harassment from a qualified New York employment law attorney, contact White, Nisar & Hilferty, LLP, today.
+And if you need legal advice on how to handle quid pro quo harassment from a qualified New York employment attorney, contact Nisar Law Group, P.C., today.